ASU is ranked 8th in the social sciences by the NSF HERD survey.

 - News + Events

-Though most of our materials are from the Southwestern United States and primarily Arizona, our nearly two million specimens have also been collected and curated over the years from across North America, Mesoamerica and the Near East.
-They consist of the Arizona Site Files, archaeological, ethnological and evolutionary anthropological items, some of the most prominent including the Albert A. Dahlberg collection of Pima Indian dental casts; access to a collection of chimpanzee skeletons through the Primate Foundation of Arizona; and of course, the world-renowned skeletal cast of “Lucy,” discovered in Ethiopia in 1974 and estimated to be about 3.2 million years old.
+Though most of our materials are from the Southwestern United States and primarily Arizona, our nearly two million specimens have also been collected and curated over the years from across North America, Mesoamerica, Africa and Asia.
+They consist of the Arizona Site Files; archaeological, ethnological and evolutionary anthropological items, some of the most prominent including the Albert A. Dahlberg collection of Pima Indian dental casts; and of course, the world-renowned skeletal cast of “Lucy,” discovered in Ethiopia in 1974 and estimated to be about 3.2 million years old.

 Albert A. Dahlberg Collection

 Arleyn Simon, Curator of Collections

 Sherri Starkey, Operations Coordinator, Deer Valley Petroglyph Preserve

 Marco Albarran, Exhibit Coordinator